jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

-From Big Rock you can follow the stream, traversing above the trickle of water (Highway 32).
+From *Big Rock Candy Mountain* you can follow the stream, traversing above the trickle of water (Highway 32).
 The rift is high, and on the way back I ended up doing some crazy free climb back down at the end.
 Continuing into the cave you reach a sandy oxbow, with a lake to the left, which I assume is the source of the little stream that disappear down at the far side of the oxbow (and, one assumes, forms Brown Rice Inlet).
-It's an interesting area, and one that would be worth checking out seeing how this 'Highway 32' interacts with Big Rock.
+It's an interesting area, and one that would be worth checking out seeing how this 'Highway 32' interacts with *Big Rock Candy Mountain*.
 We blunder directly into what I believe is 'Postiga', and end up looking down into a chamber with what look like footprints, but for which there is no way down.

 Backtracking, Andrej remembers that you have to double back to camp, we soon find the rope leading down.